All Episodes

 That's late.

-If you want to look at the politicians and the things that that they were saying, they were wrong on a level that is it was an epic spec spectacular fail on so many different levels.
+February 29th, if you want to look at the politicians and the things that they were saying, they were wrong on a level that is, it was an epic spectacular fail on so many different levels.

-Uh well, at least fake news acosta did over at CNN or January I'm sorry, February 5th.
+Well, at least fake news Acosta did over at CNN or January, I'm sorry, February 5th.

 Who says it's not safe to travel to China?